Schwab’s & Obits & the Mortality Heebie-Jeebies

 Death is life’s ultimate rip-off.

-It’s akin to that flash of cosmic consciousness, the moment you realize you’re a speck in the infinite universe times infinity, but you’re still connected to everything.
+It’s akin to that flash of cosmic consciousness, the moment you realize you’re a speck in the infinite universe times infinity, alive for a nanosecond, absolutely inconsequential except in the moment, but still connected to everything in the time/space continuum.

-Growing up, when the heebie-jeebies hit me, I’d quickly remember what Mom said, shake it off, get into something else before the terror took over.
+Growing up, when the heebie-jeebies would occasionally hit me, I’d quickly remember what Mom said, shake it off, get into something else before the terror took over.

-As an older man, I’m more inclined to acknowledge the dread, but also to redouble my effort make the most of whatever time I have, and get on with it.
+As an older man, 74 as of October 2025, I’m more inclined to acknowledge the dread, but also to redouble my effort make the most of whatever time I have, and be here now, as Dr. Richard Alpert aka Ram Dass encouraged us to be in 1971 (when I was 19-20 and deep into counterculture reading).

 The Leap of Faith

-My folks raised me as a Christian, a believer in everlasting life.
-But they were also highly educated journalists who approached everything with a healthy skepticism and wanted corroboration, proof — not a leap of faith.
+My folks were raised as Presbyterians, and they raised me as such.
+But they were also highly educated journalists who approached everything with a healthy skepticism and wanted corroboration, proof — not a leap of faith — of God, Jesus, and everlasting life.

 Frank Holl: 'I am the Resurrection and the Life'